After You've Gone (TV series): Plot

-When his former wife Ann goes to Africa to help out following a natural disaster, Jimmy Venables, a handyman, has to move back into the marital home to look after his two children, Molly and Alex.
-Jimmy's opinionated widowed former mother-in-law Diana Neal, a teacher, who has always disliked Jimmy, decides to help him out.
+When his former wife Ann goes to Africa to help out following a natural disaster, handyman Jimmy Venables has to move back into the marital home to look after his two children, Molly and Alex.
+Jimmy's former mother-in-law, opinionated and widowed teacher Diana Neal, who has always disliked Jimmy, decides to help him out.
 Diana's husband, Patrick Neal OBE, died in 1996.
 Fashion-obsessed Molly is an intelligent girl who sees herself as the only adult in the family, while cheerful Alex is bright but has constantly changing ideas.
-Jimmy had a girlfriend, Siobhan Casey, a hairdresser, who often feels he does not pay her enough attention.
+Jimmy has a girlfriend, Siobhan Casey, a hairdresser, who often feels he does not pay her enough attention.
 Jimmy's assistant is Kev, while the landlord of his local pub, The Leek and Shepherd, is the pessimistic Bobby.
 In Series Two, Siobhan is the barmaid at the pub and goes back to college to study Business Studies.
 She appears less often in Series Three, having been partially written-out by having her split with Jimmy.
-The actress playing the character, Amanda Abbington, was pregnant at time of filming and so it was decided to make things easier for her by reducing her sizeable role.
+Actress Amanda Abbington was pregnant at time of filming and so it was decided to make things easier for her by reducing her sizeable role.
 Bobby and Kev, meanwhile, have been developing a tendency to team up and do things which annoy Jimmy (such as kidnapping him and locking him in Kev's flat or taking legal action against him).
 Often compared to My Family, After You've Gone is a light comedy which pulled in good viewing figures despite often being broadcast at the same time as Coronation Street.
 It was often broadcast on Friday evenings on BBC One and followed by the heavier comedy of Have I Got News for You.

 Characters

 Cast information

-Amanda Abbington (Siobhan) is seen less frequently in Series Three due to her real-life pregnancy.
-Nicholas Lyndhurst and Celia Imrie were already household names by the time they appeared on the programme: Lyndhurst had appeared in Only Fools and Horses, The Piglet Files and Goodnight Sweetheart while Imrie previously featured in dinnerladies and Calendar Girls.
-Dani Harmer and Ryan Sampson had appeared in various roles previously – the most notable being Harmer in The Story of Tracy Beaker – but have both gone on to more solid roles since.
-Harmer went on to star in her own programme called Dani's House (with the result that she was on BBC One for two half-hour programmes on Fridays) while Sampson had a leading role in two 2008 episodes of Doctor Who, as well as appearing in a pilot programme for BBC Three called The Things I Haven't Told You (which has not been picked up).
+Nicholas Lyndhurst and Celia Imrie were already household names by the time they appeared on the programme: Lyndhurst had appeared in Only Fools and Horses, The Two of Us, The Piglet Files and Goodnight Sweetheart while Imrie previously had featured in dinnerladies and Calendar Girls.
+Dani Harmer and Ryan Sampson had appeared in various roles previously – the most notable being Harmer in The Story of Tracy Beaker.